HAJEKEL/teleoperation-delay/README.md

 ## Methods

 The Teleoperation-delay program is based on the PA1 and PA2 frameworks.
 The test program allows the user to control a robotic arm and track a 2D path using either a Haply device or a virtual controller.
-The user can adjust the amount of simulated delay by changing the length of the Queue, which is controlled by modifying the `buffer` variable in `device.py`.
+The user can adjust the amount of simulated delay by changing the length of the Queue, which is controlled by modifying the `buffer` variable in `device.py`, line 75-77.

 At the end of each test, the program prints and collects test data in an Excel file.
-The user needs to specify the location filepath of the file and the sheet to write to.
+The user needs to specify the location filepath of the file and the sheet to write to inside `main.py`, line 317-318.
 Multiple tests can be run, and the user needs to change the sheet or the starting row of the writer to avoid overwriting previous data.

 ## Usage